lancew/ScientistP6/README.md

 This module is inspired by the Scientist ruby code released by GitHub under the MIT license in 2015/2016.

 In February 2016 I started writing the Perl5 module to bring similar ideas to Perl.
-Later I started this module to apply same ideas in Perl6.
+Later I started this module to apply same ideas in Raku.

 Please get involved in this module; contact lancew@cpan.org with ideas, suggestions; support, etc.